UX Design Optimization

 SOLUTIONS

-Phase 1: Fast Fixes Within Existing Resources
+Phase 1: Fast Fixes Within Existing Resources (tested and iterated rapidly within existing constraints)

-Removed outdated topics and bloat from years of edits
+Removed outdated content and curriculum bloat

-Cut the requirement for HTML/CSS/JavaScript portfolio coding
+Cut HTML/CSS/JS portfolio coding requirements

-Phase 2: Structural Curriculum Upgrades
+Phase 2: Structural Curriculum Upgrades (refined through stakeholder feedback and iteration cycles)

-Introduced visual design training to address core skills gap
+Introduced visual design training

-Gave students the freedom to choose any portfolio platform
+Gave students freedom to choose portfolio platforms

 OUTCOMES